 As shown in Fig. 6, the 20 kt liquid scintillator is contained in a spherical acrylic vessel with an inner diameter of 35.4 m and a thickness of 12 cm.
 The vessel is supported by a 600 t stainless steel (SS) structure composed of 590 SS bars connected to acrylic nodes.
-Each acrylic node includes an about 40 kg SS ring providing enough strength.
-The LS is instrumented with about 18,000 20-inch PMTs and 25,000 3-inch small PMTs.
+Each acrylic node includes an approximately 40 kg SS ring, providing sufficient strength.
+The LS is equipped with approximately 18,000 20-inch PMTs and 25,000 3-inch small PMTs.
 The 18,000 20-inch PMTs comprise 5,000 Hamamatsu dynode PMTs and 13,000 PMTs with a microchannel plate (MCP-PMT) instead of a dynode structure.
-All the PMTs are installed on the SS structure and the glass bulbs of the large PMTs are positioned about 1.7 m away from the LS.
-Pure water in the pool serves as both passive shielding and a Cherenkov muon detector instrumented with about 2,000 20-inch PMTs.
+All of the PMTs are installed on the SS structure, and the glass bulbs of the large PMTs are positioned approximately 1.7 m away from the LS.
+Pure water in the pool serves as both passive shielding and a Cherenkov muon detector equipped with approximately 2,000 20-inch PMTs.
 The natural radioactivity is divided into internal and external parts, where the internal part is the LS intrinsic background and the external part is from other detector components and surrounding rocks.
 The radioactivity of each to-be-built detector component has been measured [36] and is used in the Geant4 (10.2) based simulation [37].

-Fig. 6.
-Diagram of the JUNO detector.
-The 20 kt LS is contained in a spherical acrylic vessel with an inner diameter of 35.4 m, and the vessel is supported by stainless steel latticed shell and the shell also holds about 18,000 pieces of 20-inch PMTs and 25,000 pieces of 3-inch PMTs.
+Fig. 6. (color online) Diagram of the JUNO detector.
+The 20 kt LS is contained in a spherical acrylic vessel with an inner diameter of 35.4 m, and the vessel is supported by a stainless steel latticed shell that contains approximately 18,000 20-inch PMTs and 25,000 3-inch PMTs.